 Purpose of the Kick Scooter

-Like standard bikes, our kick scooter is designed to carry a single rider at a reasonable speed, with or without a small amount of goods in an optionally-attached wire basket.
+Like standard bikes, our kick scooter is designed to carry a single rider at a reasonable speed, with or without a few goods in an optionally attached wire basket.

 Speed – moderate or fast!

 Our kick scooter is not equipped with a speedometer, so it is up to each rider to determine his or her own "reasonable speed."
 In general, a moderate speed suggests that the rider: